Tuesday, October 28, 2025

 St. Augustine said this about purgatory.
 He said, “The pain and suffering in purgatory is greater than any pain one can suffer on earth.”

 Just imagine for a moment, what would be the greatest pain and sufferings in this life.
-Slowly being crushed to death, being burned in a fire, and yet, the pain and suffering of purgatory is greater than these.
+Such as being tortured, or slowly burned to death in a fire, and yet, the pain and suffering of purgatory is greater than these.

-1. Remove the cause– Sin.
-Therefore we should avoid deliberate venial sin, break off bad habits and make a strong resolution to not sin.
+1. We should avoid deliberate venial sin, break off bad habits and make a strong resolution to not sin.
 And most importantly avoid Mortal Sin.

 2. Penance — Make satisfaction for our sins.
 We do this by offering little mortifications and practice self-denial.
-We need to avoid selfishness and avoid constantly choosing our likes over our dislikes.
 “Daily acts of self-restraint, of patience with others, of kindness to others and the exact fulfillment of duty are splendid penances and a great aid to happiness.”

 3. Suffering– by bearing patiently what we cannot avoid. “every pain and sorrow and disappointment in this life lessons our suffering in Purgatory and also brings us happiness and glory in heaven.”

 4. Frequent Confession, Holy Communion and daily attendance at Mass.
-Confession wipes away our sins, fills us with horror of sin and strength to overcome sin.
-“In Holy Communion, we receive the God of infinite mercy and love, the God of all sanctity, who comes expressly to pardon our sin and help us to sin no more.”
+Confession wipes away our sins, fills us with horror of sin and strength to overcome sin, we should to confession monthly or even weekly.In Holy Communion, we receive the God of infinite mercy and love, the God of all sanctity, who comes expressly to pardon our sin and help us to sin no more.”
 “The Mass is identical with the Sacrifice of Calvary in its essence, in its value in the graces it bestows.”
-By attending and participating at Mass, we can apply all these oceans of graces to our souls, and that not once, but every day.
+By attending and participating at Mass, we can apply all these oceans of graces to our souls every day.

 7. Last Rites (Last Anointing, the Apostolic Pardon and Last Communion)- “Extreme Unction, if devoutly received, prepares the dying Christian for immediate entrance into heaven.”